TUM-DAML/synthetic_coordinates/README.md

 ## Requirements

-Create a conda environment with Python 3.7 and install the requirements
+We use separate conda environments for DeeperGCN/SMP and dimenetpp.
+Use this command to create the respective environments
 ```
 conda env create -f environment.yml
 ```